Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote12" id="f12">12</a>:
  __Str.
 32__.
 Prose word order: Mǫ́ttot bella skilde skalde gellanda hj&#x1EB;r; skj&#x1EB;ldr kom mér at halde viþ hneite -- g&#x1EB;tom hug --, áþr an þeir, es mono vala aldrlage míno, bǫ́ro mik ofrliþe; hj&#x1EB;rs gnýr vas hǫ́r at heyra.

-"They could not break the poet's shield with a clanging sword, the shield shielded me against sword--I was brave--until the people who were to bring about my death overwhelmed me, when there was a loud chorus of sword."
+"They could not break the poet's shield with a clanging sword, the shield protected me against sword--I was brave--until the people who were to bring about my death overwhelmed me, then there was a loud chorus of swords."
 [↩](#a12)

 <a name="myfootnote13" id="f13">13</a>:
  __Str.
 33__.
 Prose word order: Sték of einu, áþr huggendr árflognes ynne mik sáran; gafk hræl&oelig;jar hauke tuggo Munens; sverþs egg sneiþ at síno ráþe legge í tvan; menja lester miste fóta; þat vas manns bót.

-"I overcame one [of them] beefore the warriors could hurt me; I gave Munin's food to the raven; the sword cutting cleanly through both thighs; the man lost his legs; that was the man's offering."
+"I overcame one [of them] before the warriors could hurt me; I gave Munin's food to the raven; the sword cutting cleanly through both thighs; the man lost his legs; that was the man's offering."

   * _huggendr árflognes_, "the comforts, pleasures of the ravens" the warrior; _árflognir_, actually "that flies early in the morning."
   * _hr&oelig;l&oelig;kjar haukr_, "the hawk of the body-river (the blood)," raven.